 The winter temperatures were so cold that if a POW died, his body was stored until the spring.
 When the ground thawed, the POW was buried.
 If a prisoner spit, the spit would freeze before hitting the ground.

 The second job Charles worked was as a cook in the camp kitchen.
 For those men who got this job, the job mean more food.
 To get extra food, the POWs snuck the food.
 A meal consisted of rice, beans, barley and soup.
 Since the soup tasted like straw, the POWs called it alfalfa soup.

 The Japanese treatment of the POWs was brutal.
+If one POW broke a rule, all the POWs would be beaten, clubbed, or burned.
 Charles recalled that when the Japanese heard news of an air raid by the Americans, they selected eight or ten POWs and punished them.
 Afterwards, they threw them into the guardhouse where the men were forgotten.
-The POWs also learned that when the Japanese called them out in the middle of the night for an inspection, it meant that the Japanese had suffered another defeat and that the Americans were getting closer.

 On August 15, 1945, Charles and the other POWs learned of the Japanese surrender.
 This happened because the prisoners purchased a Japanese newspaper on the Black Market.
 The prisoners wanted to celebrate, but the officers feared that if they did the Japanese would retaliate.

 Several days later the prisoners took control of the camp and waited for American forces.
 When they arrived, Charles and the other liberated POWs were returned to the Philippines.
-When he was liberated, he weighed 100 pounds.
+When he was liberated, on September 7, 1945, he weighed 100 pounds.
 He was discharged, from the army, on May 20, 1946.

 During the war, Charles received only two letters from home.
 One came on February 21, 1943, and the other he received on February 18, 1945.
 He also received his first Red Cross package while he was a POW on Christmas Eve, 1944.
 He would received two more.